NoamGoren/yoti-sdk-backend-test/README.md

 ```javascript
 mvn clean install spring-boot:run
 ```
-- Use the main endpoint http://localhost:8080/hoover for Post request with body for example:
+- Use the main endpoint http://localhost:8080/hoover for Post requests with body for example:

 ```javascript
 {